itsallearth/GeodatabaseSchemas/README.md

-## GeodatabaseSchemas
+## GeodatabaseSchemas designer
-Here is a smple of twhat the diagram looks like:
+Here is a sample of a portion of the finished schema:

 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)